Learn how to line a dress for modesty and coverage you are comfortable with. Line the bodice of a lace dress or the sleeves of a lace dress.

 I love wearing lace and working with lace.
 Lace has such a beautiful texture and can be so feminine.
 And there are so many different styles of lace!
 Often dresses made from lace have parts that are lined and parts that are unlined.
 I’ll teach you how to line a lace dress so that it looks complete!

 The hardest part of this project is finding the right fabric that closely matches the lining in color, weight, and type of fabric.
 I usually take my dress to the closest big box fabric store and hold up the lining to lots of different fabric.
 I check for stretch or no stretch, weight, drape, hand, and color.

 I am often altering clothes for myself or other people.
 It’s an easy skill to learn that makes your clothing look expensive and custom.
 Dresses often need to be altered because everyone has different preferences, and dresses are worn to lots of different events.
-Learn how to make a dress longer and add sleeves to a dress.
+Learn how to make a dress longer, raise the neckline of a dress, and add sleeves to a dress.
 If you are working with lace to make a dress or adding lace to other parts of the dress you will need to know how to hem lace.